alovajs/alovajs.github.io/tutorial/server/strategy/retry.md

 });
 ```

-Not enough?
-You can even add a random jitter value to each delay time to make it look less regular.
+You can even add a random jitter to each delay to make it less predictable.

 ```javascript
 retry(request, {